RepCode/ShoesStockControll/README.md

-# ShoesStockControll
+### ShoesStockControll
-Code challenge for Elipgo about Stock Controll for a shoe company.
+#Code challenge for Elipgo about Stock Controll for a shoe company.

+#When the code-first DB is created 2 users are seeded, 'admin' and 'usuario' both with Password: 'Password1!'